Blendify/blender-manual/blender_docs/manual/addons/import_export/io_anim_bvh.rst

 ------

 Forward / Up Axis
-   Since many applications use a different axis for 'Up', these are axis conversion for these settings, Forward and Up axes -- By mapping these to different axes you can convert rotations between applications default up and forward axes.
+   Since many applications use a different axis for pointing upwards, these are axis conversion for these settings, Forward and up axes -- By mapping these to different axes you can convert rotations between applications default up and forward axes.

-   Blender uses Y Forward, Z Up (since the front view looks along the +Y direction).
+   Blender uses Y forward, Z up (since the front view looks along the +Y direction).
-   For example, its common for applications to use Y as the up axis, in that case -Z Forward, Y Up is needed.
+   For example, its common for applications to use Y as the up axis, in that case -Z forward, Y up is needed.
 Target
    TODO.
 Scale